 With the days being so short this time of year I left Seattle not long after 6 am to drive to the trailhead.
 Highway 2 was a beautiful drive, watching the sunrise on the freshly snowy peaks.
 The road to this trailhead is washed out so it adds an extra 2 miles to the hike each way.
 Parking is along the side of the forest road next to the road closure sign.
-It appears the forest service isn’t planning on fixing the washed out areas anytime soon and have put up a trail information sign behind the road closure.
+It appears the forest service isn’t planning on fixing the washed-out areas anytime soon and have put up a trail information sign behind the road closure.

-The 2 miles along the road was pretty unexciting.
+The 2 miles along the road were pretty unexciting.
 Luckily it doesn’t have too much elevation gain and its only at the very end that you reach the washout areas.
 When the regular trail begins it starts climbing pretty much straight away.
 I enjoyed seeing the light making beams through the thick forest as the low clouds from the morning begun to lift.
 The trail gains about 3000 ft in 3 miles and I started hitting snow on the trail at about the 2-mile mark.
 I’m not sure what it was, whether it was carrying the additional weight of snowshoes or not used to the cool air but I felt pretty awful on the ascent and took it a bit slower than I normally would.

 The 3-mile point of the trail starts heading up a ridgeline.
 Here there was a lot more snow and I put on my snowshoes to avoid slipping.
 As I was out early the snow hadn’t been packed down properly yet so it was harder going than I was expecting.
 After a short descent, I passed the frozen Virgin Lake, which would be better named as a pond.
 From here you drop 600 ft to the cirque that contains Blanca Lake.